 Here it is important to define that under the wolf breeders at the denning stage we mean one or several pregnant females with an adult male or sometimes several males.
 Additionally, it may be a non-pregnant female amongst the mentioned breeders.
-We definitely know that besides of breeding pair i.e. a pregnant female and its male (perhaps, the father of the coming pups) there may be other allowable individuals relative and non-relative.
-We definitely know that they help with foraging and protecting pups at the den.
-That is enough.
-So, when we say wolf breeders at the denning stage, it means either a breeding pair or such a larger breeding group.
-Usually, the breeders send the rest pack members mostly yearlings away.
+Mech & Boitani (2003) called such an extra individual at denning an ‘adoptee’.
+However, as the adoptees role and origin is still ambiguous and disputable, we avoid this term.
+We definitely know that besides of the breeding pair (i.e. a pregnant female and its male (perhaps, the father of the coming pups) there may be other allowable individuals, both relative or non-relative ones.
+We are certain that they help with foraging and protecting pups at the den.
+Hence, when we say ‘wolf breeders at the denning stage’, it means either a breeding pair or such a larger breeding group.
+Usually the breeders send the rest of the pack members (mostly yearlings) away.

-An interesting question, how far from the breeders this non-breeder part of the pack stays.
-We will say that it is quite rare that they stay in the proximity of the actual denning site, nevertheless, such two situations were revealed in our experience.
-According to our information that is based on tracking, marking of pups and camera-trapping, usually, this distance between breeders at denning and yearlings varied between 3 and 8 km.
+An interesting question to answer now is how far from the breeders this ‘non-breeder part’ of the pack stays.
+To our findings, it is quite rare that they stay in the proximity from the actual denning site, nevertheless, both situations were revealed in our experience.
+According to our information that is based on tracking, marking of pups and camera-trapping, usually this distance between breeders at denning and yearlings varied between 3 and 8 km.

 The above-mentioned behavioural switch of breeding wolves for denning happens usually about 10-15 days before parturition.
 The breeders start staying in a rather small area up to 20 km2, usually 8-12 km2only.
 In this pre-denning period, the pregnant females begin staying a lot in the denning site chosen, walking less and less with shorter and shorter radius of 0.6-2.2 km.
 This time i.e. 10-15 days before parturition breeders begin to dig a lot.
 It looks different.
 It may be a small pit, deepened couch, enlarged entrances of badger sett or red fox-earth, self-made burrow or just some try to create a burrow like an entrance only etc.